Ligia Montoya

-Ligia Montoya (February 23, 1920 – April 18, 1967) was an Argentinian paper-folding artist, who played an important role in all aspects of the 'golden age' of the international origami movement from the 1950s, from which developed modern artistic origami—that is, innovative paper-folding exploring a variety of different approaches, rather than repeating limited traditional figures.
+Ligia Montoya (February 23, 1920 – April 18, 1967) was an Argentine paper-folding artist, who played an important role in all aspects of the 'golden age' of the international origami movement from the 1950s, from which developed modern artistic origami—that is, innovative paper-folding exploring a variety of different approaches, rather than repeating limited traditional figures.

 Biography

 Ligia Montoya was born in Buenos Aires in the Republic of Argentina.
 Of a shy and retiring nature, she nevertheless came into extended correspondence with leading paperfolders internationally, and to be highly respected, as the "Angel of Origami", and thus influential in the development of this modern art.
 Although she never published a projected book of her numerous designs, she posted many original models abroad.
 For many years, the only facts about her life were largely based on a number of brief sources, of varying authority.
 Facts had been sketchy and in places tentative.
 Until recently, there was not even a firm date for her birth from which to measure.
 The most complete biography to date is the book titled "Paper Life" and its Spanish version "El Angel del Origami" by Laura Rozenberg.